checkmarx-ts/CxUtils/engineering-health-check/README.md

 These Powershell scripts are used to retrieve  CxSAST Scan Data for Insight Analysis in the Engineering Health Check.
-The script will collect scan Information that includes data about: Projects, Presets, Teams, Engines, and Result Metrics The 9.x version of the script also optionally collects and generates a summary of the result data for the last scan of each project.
+The script will collect scan Information that includes data about: Projects, Presets, Teams, Engines, and Result Metrics The script also optionally collects and generates a summary of the result data for the last full scan of each project.
 Note that it is possible for the last scan of a project to have no results (e.g., if there were no code changes).

 * Use the corresponding script for the version of CxSAST that is installed.
 * Ensure admin privileges before running the scripts

-## cxInsight_XX.ps1 usage
+## cxInsight_X_X.ps1 usage
-Open powershell and enter the following replacing XX with the correct version
+Open powershell and enter the following replacing X_X with the correct version
 ```
-./cxInsight_XX.ps1
+./cxInsight_X_X.ps1
 ```
 * Enter the CxServer Url - ex: https://acme.checkmarx.net
 * Enter administrator credentials for CxSAST

 To get more information about the usage, use the `Get-Help` command:
 ```
-Get-Help ./cxInsight_XX.ps1
+Get-Help ./cxInsight_X_X.ps1
 ```

 ## Credential Prompt via Command Line